 G-Sync and 1080p make a good team

 The G752 comes with a 1080p display.
-That’s not going to make anyone quiver in excitement, but Asus’ does make it more appealing with standard G-Sync support and a 75Hz refresh rate.
+That’s not going to make anyone quiver in excitement, but Asus does make it more appealing with standard G-Sync support and a 75Hz refresh rate.
 While competitors are beginning to offer higher resolutions, some all the way up to 4K, Asus accepts the fact that mobile PC hardware can’t deliver smooth framerates in the newest titles if resolution is boosted much beyond good ole’ 1080p.
-That decision doesn’t make for exciting hype, but I think it’s the right call.
-I can say the same about the screen’s finish, which is matte rather than gloss.
+That decision doesn’t make for exciting hype, but we think it’s the right call.
+The same could be said of the screen’s finish, which is matte rather than gloss.
 It doesn’t look as inviting, but it also makes glare a non-issue.

 Image quality is a high point.
 The screen hit a contrast ratio of 680:1 on our benchmark tests, which is great for a laptop.
 The color gamut spanned 92 percent of sRGB and 72 percent of AdobeRGB, results that are respectable, if not outstanding.
 Gamma came in at 2.1, only a touch lighter than the target of 2.2.
 Color accuracy was a particular strong point due to an average delta error of just 1.87.

 Excellent quality is just part of the story.
 The other half is G-Sync, and the panel’s 75Hz refresh rate.
-Frame synchronization is a huge boon to the PC game experience, as we’ve explained in our previous articles on the subject, and only a handful of laptop manufacturers currently include it (MSI is the other major name on board, along with some smaller companies, like Clevo).
+Frame synchronization is a huge boon to the PC game experience, as we’ve explained in our previous articles on the subject, and only a handful of laptop manufacturers currently include it.
+The Acer Predator 17 doesn’t include G-Sync, but the more powerful 17 X does.
 It’s great to see Asus include G-Sync as a standard feature on its mainstream gaming laptops, not only because of the benefits, but also because it’s not something gamers can typically add after the fact.
-Your laptop either has it or doesn’t.
+Your laptop either has it, or it doesn’t.

 What was that again?

-Our review unit came with Intel’s Core i7-6700HQ, the new entry-level quad in the Core i7 line-up.
+We’ve spent time with two distinct G752 flavors.
+The G752VT came with Intel’s Core i7-6700HQ, the entry-level quad in the Core i7 line-up.
 It offers a basic frequency of 2.6GHz and a maximum turbo boost of 3.5GHz.
-I was a bit disappointed to find that, despite the new architecture of the 6th-gen Core, performance fell behind.
+The G752VS sports the unlocked Core i7-6820HK, which Asus has overclocked to 3.6GHz when four cores are under load.

-Base versions of the G752, like our review unit, have a 128GB solid state drive paired with a 1TB mechanical drive.
-I’d like to see a 256GB drive be the base model, as even our test software easily filled the 128GB drive to capacity.
-Gamers will have to be very choosy about what they install on the SSD.
+Base versions of the Asus, like the G752VT, have a 128GB solid state drive paired with a 1TB mechanical drive.
+We’d like to see a 256GB drive be the base model, as even our test software easily filled the 128GB drive to capacity.
+The G752VS follows through on that desire with a 500GB drive by Toshiba, although users can save $500 off the $3,000 list price by opting for a 256GB model with only 32GB of RAM instead.

 Intel’s Skylake quad-core has trouble keeping up with its older siblings.

 Power draw is high.
 We measured 25 watts at idle, and up to 144 watts at full system load.
 Those figures are less than the old G751 by a hair, but that notebook had a larger 90 watt-hour battery.
-That helped to last almost four hours on a charge.
+The power draw is slightly higher on the GTX 1070 version, pulling in 30 watts at idle and 154 with GPU load.
+The overclocked CPU is responsible for the rise in power, but the 10 Series GPU’s better management helps keep the difference slimmer with Furmark running.

 There’s not a lot to say about this notebook’s cooling, and that’s good.
 At idle, the system fan is barely audible, and external temperatures barely rise above 90 degrees Fahrenheit.
 Full load forces the fan to raise its voice to 45 decibels – a tame figure, for a gaming notebook – and temperatures only hit 93 degrees.
 That’s excellent for a gaming system on full tilt.